zukunft/zukunft.com/docs/llm/coding.md

 ## The three rules above all others

-1. **Reduce to the max.** Prefer the smallest change that does the job: fewer lines, functions, assertions, parameters.
+1. **Reduce to the max.** This is about the **resulting code**, so that a human reads it easily: fewer lines, functions, assertions, parameters.
 When in doubt, leave it out — every rule below is subordinate to this one, correctness excepted: shorter is never worth a wrong answer.
 (Saint-Exupéry: perfection is reached not when there is nothing left to add, but when there is nothing left to remove.)
+The size of the **change** is a separate rule, see "smallest diff" under "Understanding the request".
 2. **One logical element per line — three at most** (one assignment, one call, one condition).
 When a line packs more, split it into named steps or push a chain behind a well-named helper; but don't pad a simple expression across